gertsonderby/RealPlanes/package/Readme.txt

 Realistic engine configs by Nathankell & Camlost

-Updated and maintained by Autochton

 Uses textures by nli2work and Snjo.

+Updated and maintained by Autochton at https://github.com/gertsonderby/RealPlanes

 Licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.